-- 1.5.
+- 1.4.
+The Individual Competition is open to all Athletes who started in completed the Team Competition. - 1.5.
 Freestyle.
 This Competition is limited to the six (6) to eighteen (18) best Athlete/Horse combinations from the qualification Competition including ties for the 18th place.
 Athletes may start one (1) Horse.
 All Combination must have achieved a minimum of 60% in the qualification Competition. - 1.6.
 It is at the discretion of the OC to make the Final test mandatory or not.
-This must be stated in the Schedule.

-2. CDI for Children.
+This must be stated in the Schedule. - 2.
+CDI for Children. - 2.1.

-2.1.
 Scheduling possibilities (only one (1) scheduling possibility of the below allowed):